Mr. Nice Guy (1997 film): New Line Cinema edit and DVD releases

 For US$6 million, New Line Cinema acquired from Golden Harvest the international distribution rights to the film outside of Asia.
 The film received a partial dub, a new score, and more than 13 minutes of cuts were made.
 Most of the cuts were bits of violence (violence against women in particular), and cuts for pacing.
 Many scenes were also rearranged.
 The most noticeable scene rearrangement are the opening scenes of Giancarlo killing Tina and Jackie's cooking show.
-The original version opens with Giancarlo killing Tina, then Jackie's cooking show, but New Line Cinema's edit opens the other way around, giving the movie a more "lighter" tone from the start.
+The original version opens with Giancarlo killing Tina, then Jackie's cooking show, but New Line Cinema's edit opens the other way around, giving the movie a "lighter" tone from the start.

 There are also differences between the Hong Kong and the Japanese versions of the film.
 The only scene cut from the Hong Kong version is the entirety of a dinner scene featuring Jackie, Romeo, Baggio, Lakiesha, Sonny, and Nancy (Romeo's children).
 The Japanese version contains this scene in its entirety, whereas the New Line Cinema edit contains most of this scene, but with a few cuts.

 Various DVD versions of this film have been made.
 The Warner Brothers Japanese R2 version is the only version available with the original English dialog and the fully uncut version (the Japanese edit).
 However, the picture is non-anamorphic and has no English subtitles.
 The Taiwan Funny version has the New Line Cinema and Taiwanese versions, but the latter is dubbed in Mandarin.
 The HK version is similar to the Taiwanese, but dubbed in Cantonese.
 Both dubbed Asian versions refer to the Demons as the "Wolves," although in the end credits the actors are credited as "Demons."

 In September 2019, Warner Archive Collection announced that it would release the film on Blu-ray, including the original uncut version newly remastered in HD sourced from a 4K scan of the original camera negative, in addition to the original New Line cut.
 The Blu-ray was released on 29 October 2019.